sidgujrathi/angularapp-template/README.md

 ```
 gulp
 ```
-Then,y ou can put app/dist folder in any webserver you like, for ex.
+Then, you can put app/dist folder in any webserver you like, for ex.
 WAMP or XAMP.
 And browse to the app at `http://localhost/app/dist/index.html`.